The Theory of Traces for Systems with Nondeterminism, Probability, and Termination: Algebraic Theory for Nondeterminism and Probability

 \begin{thm} The theory for nondeterminism and probability $(\Sigma_{NP},E_{NP})$, i.e., the theory of convex semilattices, is a presentation for the monad $C$. \end{thm}

-\begin{rem} Theorem \ref{th:pres-C} is to some extent known\footnote{Personal communication with Gordon Plotkin.} but we could not find a proof of it in the literature.
+\begin{rem} Theorem~\ref{th:pres-C} is to some extent known\footnote{Personal communication with Gordon Plotkin.} but we could not find a proof of it in the literature.
 In~\cite{Varacca03,VaraccaW06} a monad for probability and nondeterminism is given starting from a similar algebraic theory (with somewhat different basic algebraic structure).
+The observation that the distributive law $(D)$ gives rise to convex subsets was known at least since~\cite{MOW03}.
+Indeed, all the axioms in $E_{NP}$ already appear in~\cite{MOW03} that additionally contains the axiom $(B)$ and $(T_p)$ for dealing with termination.
+Nevertheless, in~\cite{MOW03} these axioms are not related to any particular monad.
 There is also another possible way of combining probability with nondeterminism, by distributing $\cplus$ over $\pplus{p}$ (see e.g.~\cite{DBLP:journals/corr/KeimelP16,DBLP:conf/ictac/DahlqvistP018}). \end{rem}

 \begin{rem} Having the presentation enables us to identify and interchangeably use convex subsets of distributions and terms in $\Sigma_{NP}$ modulo equations in $E_{NP}$.
 This is particularly useful in examples and our further developments.
 Note that in the syntactic view $\eta(x)$ is identified with the term $x$. \end{rem}